-A rather simple (though not always easy) adjustment in perspective can be a breakthrough moment for personalities.
+A simple (though not always easy) adjustment in perspective can be a breakthrough moment for personalities.
 Presenting a personal story with a slight tweak can be the difference between being inside vs. internal vs. personal.

 Those terms may seem similar.
 I mean, what’s the difference between telling a personal story and talking about something happening in the lives of the cast?
 It doesn’t change the content selection, but the differences in how the audience hears it is profound.